justintpuno-droid/csc600-github-reference-sheet/README.md

 >>>>>>> branch
 ```

-To fix it: open the file, decide what it should say, delete the conflict markers, then:
+To fix it: open the file, decide what it should say, then:

 ```bash
 git add filename